Snapchat/djinni/README.md

 Q. Can we include arbitrary bytes in the `string` type?

-A. No! iOS Java strings are unicode, so arbitrary bytes won't necessarily be able to get translated into such strings.
+A. No! iOS and Java strings are unicode, so arbitrary bytes won't necessarily be able to get translated into such strings.

+Q. How many Djinni objects can I have?

+A. There is no limit in iOS.
+But on Android, JNI has a limit on the number of global references you can create (usually ~64k).
+Each `interface` type Djinni object (either native object in java or java object in native) takes up one global reference. `record` type objects do not take up global references.